catfoolyou/EaglercraftX-Desktop-Runtime/AutoEagler/README.md

 4. Join on `wss://<subdomain>.ngrok.io` using any client (link will be showed)
 5. Press `[Enter]` to return to the menu
 6. Open up option `5` to shut it down and close the program

-# For Mojang:
-This tool does **NOT** include any of the source code from Minecraft, MCP, or any other illegal/copyrighted resources, nor any info on how to get it.